batchblue/batchbook-net/README.md

 ## Getting Started

     `git clone git@github.com:batchblue/batchbook-net.git`
+    Look at BatchBookSample for a simple asp.net app using the wrapper.

 ## Thanks
     A special thanks to John Roper and revenueloan.com for sharing their .NET plugin